-Robert A. Cashell, Jr., Mr. Cashell, Jr., is the owner and President of Robert Parker, Inc., which operates the Winners Inn Casino, Pete's Gambling Hall and the Sundance Casino, Inc. Mr. Cashell, Jr., owns Topaz Lodge, Inc., where he also serves as its President.
-Since 1995, Mr. Cashell, Jr., has served as President of Northpointe Sierra, Inc., which owns a large travel center and casino and operates five casinos under the brand name Alamo Casino.
-Mr. Cashell, Jr., has over 40 years of experience in hospitality, tourism, recreation, and gaming, and has served on several community boards and trade associations.
+Robert A. Cashell, Jr. Mr. Cashell, Jr., is the owner and President of Robert Parker, Inc., which operates the Winners Inn Casino, Pete's Gambling Hall, Sundance Casino, and the Topaz Lodge.
+Since 1995, Mr. Cashell, Jr., also serves as the owner and President of Alamo Gaming Holdings, LLC, which owns and operates five casinos in Nevada travel centers under the brand name Alamo Casino.
+Mr. Cashell, Jr., is also the President and shareholder of Winners Gaming, Inc., a slot route company operating in over 55 taverns and convenience store locations in Nevada.
+Mr. Cashell, Jr. has over 35 years of experience in hospitality, tourism, recreation, and gaming, and has served on several community boards and trade associations.
 He is also a director of Red Rock Resorts, Inc., a Nasdaq-listed company, and serves as Chair of its Corporate Governance Committee and a member of its Audit and Compensation and Human Capital Committees.
 He was a member of the Board of Managers of Station Casinos LLC, a company with securities registered pursuant to Section 12(g) of the Exchange Act, from 2011 until 2017.
-Mr. Cashell, Jr., previously served as the Chair of the Board and a member of the loan and audit committees of Heritage Bancorp and Heritage Bank of Nevada until Heritage Bank was acquired by the Company in 2020, and he currently serves as Chair of Heritage Bank, a division of Glacier Bank.
+Mr. Cashell, Jr., previously served as the Chair of the Board and a member of the loan and audit committees of Heritage Bancorp and Heritage Bank of Nevada until Heritage Bank was acquired by the Company in 2020, and he currently serves as Chair of Heritage Bank, division of Glacier Bank.
 He earned a Bachelor of Arts at Pepperdine University.
-Mr. Cashell, Jr., brings extensive experience in governmental relations, business management and operations, and executive-level leadership to the Board.
+Mr. Cashell, Jr. brings extensive experience in governmental relations, business management and operations, and executive-level leadership to the Board.

 Randall M. Chesler Beginning January 1, 2017, Mr. Chesler has served as President and CEO of Glacier and Glacier Bank.
 From August 1, 2015 to December 31, 2016, Mr. Chesler served as President of Glacier Bank.
-Mr. Chesler has more than 32 years of experience in the financial services industry; prior to joining Glacier and Glacier Bank, he served as President of CIT Bank, the Salt Lake City-based banking subsidiary of CIT Group.
+Mr. Chesler has more than 35 years of experience in the financial services industry; prior to joining Glacier and Glacier Bank, he served as President of CIT Bank, the Salt Lake City-based banking subsidiary of CIT Group.
 During his ten years with CIT, Mr. Chesler held progressive leadership positions, including President of Small Business Lending and President of Consumer Finance.
 Prior to CIT, Mr. Chesler held leadership positions with Size Technologies, Associates First Capital, Visa and Citibank.
 Mr. Chesler brings broad experience in a variety of aspects of financial services and technology industries, as well as proven leadership skills.